Jesse (song): Chart performance and critical reception

 "Jesse" was a major success, staying on the US charts for six months; it peaked at No. 11 on the Billboard Hot 100 and No. 8 on the Billboard Adult Contemporary chart.
 It also hit No. 9 on the Cash Box top singles chart.
 The single was officially certified Gold by the Recording Industry Association of America (RIAA), Simon's fourth single to achieve this feat, signifying sales of one million copies in the US.
 The single was also a hit in Australia, peaking at No. 4 on the Kent Music Report, becoming Simon's biggest hit there since "You're So Vain."
 It also peaked at No. 12 in Canada, making it her 11th Top 40 hit there.
 One of her biggest hits; Simon has included the song on several of her compilations, including the three-disc box set Clouds in My Coffee (1995), the 2-disc retrospective Anthology (2002), and the single-disc Reflections: Carly Simon's Greatest Hits (2004).

 According to Billboard, "the melody is simple yet powerful, the words are complex and Simon's voice has never been better."
 Cash Box said that the song "embodies the push and pull of love, the ailment and the cure - the person we try to resist but cannot."
-Record World said that "Carly offers a slick, bouncy package about a onesided love that won't go away."
-In a retrospective review for AllMusic, William Ruhlmann called the track "the album's highlight" and declared it "Simon's best-written pop/rock song since ‘You're So Vain’ and a Top Ten hit to boot."
+Record World said that "Carly offers a slick, bouncy package about a one-sided love that won't go away."
+In a retrospective review for AllMusic, William Ruhlmann called the track "the album's highlight" and declared it "Simon's best-written pop/rock song since 'You're So Vain' and a Top Ten hit to boot."